-Leigh Frame, PhD, MHS, CERT ’20, is the R&W Center’s associate director.
+Leigh Frame, PhD, MHS, CERT ’20, is the R&W Center’s associate director and research director.
 She also currently serves as the director of the Integrative Medicine Programs, executive director of the GW Office of Integrative Medicine and Health (OIMH), and assistant professor of clinical research and leadership here at GW.
 While working at the Johns Hopkins Center for Bariatric Surgery, Dr. Frame earned her PhD in Human Nutrition from the Johns Hopkins Bloomberg School of Public Health and also received a Master of Health Science in Immunology from the same school.

 Viktoriya Karacheyeva, MD, MS, NCC, LCPC-SP, LCADAS, is the R&W Center's behavioral services director.
 She is responsible for planning and implementing programs, developing and coordinating services, activities, and offerings to meet the social and emotional needs of trainees, faculty, staff, and their families.
 She received her MD degree from Dnipropetrovsk National Medical Academy in Ukraine with a focus in psychiatry but does not practice in the U.S.

-Ashley Drapeau, PA-C, LAc, is the R&W Center's behavioral services physician assistant.
+Ashley Drapeau, PA-C, LAc, MPAS, MAC, is the R&W Center's behavioral services physician assistant.
 She has practiced in multiple focal areas in the private sector, including bariatric surgery, family medicine, and urgent care.
 As an officer in the U.S. Air Force, PA Drapeau received specialty training in occupational health, trauma, and behavioral health.
 She holds a master’s degree in Acupuncture from the Maryland University of Integrative Health.
 She is currently pursuing a doctorate in Acupuncture and Eastern Medicine.